UAE Stem Cell Treatment For COVID-19 Reaches Over 2000 Patients - UrduPoint

 UAE Stem Cell Treatment For COVID-19 Reaches Over 2000 Patients

 ADSCC announced today that it had succeeded in ramping up the number of treatments from the 73 in the initial clinical trial.
-The large increase was as a result of a major effort by staff at the centre to treat as many people as possible following the UAE Government’s decision to make it available free of charge to all moderate-to-high risk COVID-19 patients in the country.
+The large increase was as a result of a major effort by staff at the centre to treat as many people as possible following the UAE Government's decision to make it available free of charge to all moderate-to-high risk COVID-19 patients in the country, Emirates News Agency WAM reported.

 The Government's decision came after the treatment, branded UAECell19, demonstrated efficacy and an impressive safety profile reflected in the absence of significant changes in adverse events reported, an absence of any unexpected serious reactions (such as anaphylaxis, allergic reactions or sudden death) and an absence of any lung complications as determined by radiological exams from inhalation of the nebulized product.